gfixler/inputomata/README.markdown

 The following FSM allows jumping to :a or :b states on start, then between :a and :b as often as you like, with the ability to quit out at any point.
 The messages let you know where you are at all times.
 Though optional, they're a good idea.
-It gets disorienting and lonely to state-hop with no feedback.
+It gets disorienting and lonely to hop from state to state without receiving any feedback (a sad variant of the traveling salesman problem).

     (fsm {:start {:msg "Press 'a' or 'b', or 'q' to quit"
                   \a :a